valuepotion/valuepotion-android-sdk/README.md

 If you send events from an app built with test mode, you should see the events on developer's console at [ValuePotion](https://valuepotion.com) at real time.

 **Warning** : Before submitting your app to app store, please disable test mode.
-Events sent form test mode are only displayed on Developer's console but excluded from analysis.
+Events sent from test mode are only displayed on Developer's console but excluded from analysis.